Sidhanthgithub/codegnan/README.md

 Music Recommendation System
 A unsupervised learning model which analyses playlists and gives recommendations.
-Dataset used is FMA.